Observation of Long-Lifetime Magnon Pairs by Fano Resonance of Photons: Introduction

 Recently, it was experimentally observed the anticrossing or mode-splitting phenomenon of the Walker spin-wave modes under strong microwave driving, which was phenomenologically explained through the strong coupling between a ``pump-induced magnon mode" and the Walker mode of the ferrimagnet~\cite{PIS}.
 The observed pumping-induced level repulsion of the magnon frequencies was later attributed to the oscillations between splitting and confluence in a three-magnon scattering process~\cite{Pumpinduced}.
 Arfini \textit{et al.} constructed a theoretical framework of the magnonic three-wave mixing Hamiltonian to demonstrate that, under strong pumping at the FMR frequency, spectral splitting occurs as the driving amplitude increases~\cite{Magnon}.
 These studies have only focused on mode splitting and anti-crossing phenomena, leaving the properties and dynamics of the pump-induced nonlinear modes unknown.
-It is experimentally challenging to sensitively detect these pump-induced nonlinear modes since they do not couple with the probe microwaves.
-As one marked exception, Makiuchi \textit{et al.} found the lifetime of valley magnon pairs induced by the nonlinear magnetization dynamics is ultra-long~\cite{long_lifetime}.
+This is because it is experimentally challenging to sensitively detect these pump-induced nonlinear modes since they do not couple with the probe microwaves.
+As one marked exception, Makiuchi \textit{et al.} found the lifetime of valley magnon pairs induced by the nonlinear magnetization dynamics is ultra-long using the transport method in magnetic film~\cite{long_lifetime}, a technique not applicable to the magnetic sphere.